wang-jun-hao/tp/docs/DeveloperGuide.md

 Note: Every `patient` in the `model` has a `MedicalNoteList` that is initialised as an empty list at program start-up to optimise start-up time.

 Step 2.
-The user then `access` the patient using the index of the patient in the filtered list.
+The user then `access`es the patient using the index of the patient in the filtered list.

 Note: `LogicManager` will load the list of medical notes of the `patient` from storage into program's memory via `LogicManager#handleMedicalNoteListIo`. `LogicManager` then calls `Patient#setMedicalNoteList()` on the `patient` object to load